BELKHIR/shinyvcfanalyser/README.md

 ## To run with binding and mapping host tcp port 9090 to port 3838 in the container (named vcfmultisample)

-`sudo docker run --rm -d -p 9090:3838 $DOCK_VOLUME --name vcfmultisample shinyvcfmultisampleanalyser`
+`sudo docker run --rm -d -p 9090:3838 $DOCK_VOLUME --name vcfmultisample shinyvcfanalyser`

 The app is now accessible via a browser at : http://127.0.0.1:9090